Greta Gerwig’s Barbie World Keeps Getting Bigger

 And then there are the Kens.
 We all know Ryan Gosling is Ken, but so are Simu Liu, Kingsley Ben-Adir, Scott Evans, and Ncuti Gatwa.
 None of them have jobs.
 Their job is being Kens.
 The wild cards in this bunch are Emerald Fennell as Midge (“She’s Midge”) and Michael Cera as Allan (“There’s only one Allan”).
 Ginger outcasts, our money is on these two underdogs turning evil and overthrowing Barbie society.

 Finally, there are the humans: America Ferrera, Ariana Greenblatt, and Helen Mirren as the narrator.
-And there’s the boy humans: Will Ferrell (“Please call me mother”), Connor Swindells (“He’s like an intern or something”) and Jamie Demetriou (“He’s a suit”).
+And there’s the boy humans: CEO Will Ferrell (“Please call me mother”), Connor Swindells (“He’s like an intern or something”), and Jamie Demetriou (“He’s a suit”).

 Apparently not.
-Even Saoirse Ronan was rumored to be joining the cast but confirmed she had a conflict.
+The second teaser confirmed Jon Cena, famously a WWE action figure, is also making an appearance.
+Even Saoirse Ronan was rumored to be joining the cast, but confirmed she had a conflict.

 Do you know where we can get Ryan Gosling’s Ken underwear?